 Love Lambeth Air provided local people with the materials and support required to collect measurements for nitrogen dioxide across a number of streets in Lambeth, providing a detailed picture of air quality in their local area.
-Every month for a six month period the diffusion tubes were changed and sent to the lab for analysis with the results being made available on Mapping for Change’s website.
+Every month for a six month period the diffusion tubes were changed and sent to the lab for analysis with the results being made available on Mapping for Change’s Community Maps.

-Lambeth council, in partnership with Mapping for Change, is providing diffusion tubes to residents and businesses to measure nitrogen dioxide outside their home or office over the course of six months from November 2016 until April 2017.
+Lambeth council, in partnership with Mapping for Change, provided diffusion tubes to residents and businesses to measure nitrogen dioxide outside their home or office over the course of six months from November 2016 until April 2017.

 Currently there are only three static air quality monitoring stations across Lambeth borough.
-So this project will provide local people with the chance to know what the air quality is like in their neighbourhood.
+So this project provided local people with the chance to know what the air quality is like in their neighbourhood.

-Every month participants will change the diffusion tube outside their home or office and return the old tube to Mapping for Change.
-Mapping for Change will send the tube to the lab for analysis and the results will be made available on their website.
+Every month participants changed the diffusion tube outside their home or office and returned the old tube to Mapping for Change.
+Mapping for Change sent the tubes to the lab for analysis and the results were made available on their Community Maps website.

 At the start of the project there was a workshop to explain how a diffusion tube worked and a demonstration of how to change the tube each month.
-There will be another workshop six months later to discuss the monitoring results (you can read more about this feedback event here).
+There was another workshop six months later to discuss the monitoring results (you can read more about this feedback event here).
 During the feedback event, there was a discussion on ways to help improve air quality and reduce personal exposure and explore steps for further action.